Wallace Groves: Hawksbill Bill Creek agreement

+Investigations

-In 1963, after internal self-government was granted to the Bahamas, Groves further secured the right to operate gambling establishments at Freeport, using the services of Stafford Sands.
-At the same time, Sands and other high government officials received payments exceeding $1,000,000 from the Grand Bahamas Port Authority.
-The complex system of continuing payoffs to almost the entire Bahamian elite (known universally as the "Bay Street Boys") was detailed by the Royal Commission of Inquiry of 1967.
-The payments from the three casinos (a third was built near Nassau) continued until the United Bahamian Party (UBP) lost power in the 1967 elections and were subject to investigation by the 1967 Commission of Inquiry.
+The complex system of continuing payoffs to the "Bay Street Boys" — the white elite who controlled the Bahamas government — was detailed by the Royal Commission of Inquiry of 1967.
+The payments from the three casinos (a third was built near Nassau) continued until the United Bahamian Party (UBP) lost power in the 1967 elections.

+These payments were subject to investigation by the 1967 Commission of Inquiry.
 They were also detailed in an extensive exposé in Life Magazine, 3 February 1967.
-It was later reported that the decision to operate the casinos was taken in Miami Beach in 1961, at the mob-run Hotel Fontainebleau, at which Meyer Lansky and other mob kingpins were present, and the hotel architect had included a central interior 9,000 sqft "squash ball court" which became the casino.
+It was later reported that the decision to operate the casinos was taken in Miami Beach in 1961, at the mob-run Hotel Fontainebleau at which Meyer Lansky and other mob kingpins were present, and the hotel architect had included a central interior 9,000 sqft "squash ball court" which became the casino.
 According to Life, the Groves domains were merely the most lucrative component of a complex network of state-sanctioned criminal activities centered on off-shore companies, including money laundering and insurance fraud.

 One source (Valentine, 2004) holds that Groves had fronted for Lansky "since 1951, when he sold valuable Key Biscayne property" for him, but another (Block, 1998) holds that Louis Chesler (see below) moved Groves into the Lansky orbit in 1961.
 The American public came to know first of the situation in the Bahamas on 5 October 1966, when the Wall Street Journal published a detailed exposé of the trades involving Groves, Sands, Lansky and others.
 The Journal also wrote that an unpublished tell-all book, The Ugly Bahamian, written by Alan Witver, a former employee of Groves, had been bought up and repressed by Sands.

 Groves controlled his company both directly and through various partners.
-His wife Georgette was part owner, as was a British subject, Keith Gonsalves.
+His wife Georgette was part owner, as was a British subject Keith Gonsalves.
 But Life noted that Groves's "silent partner in all three gambling salons and spokesman for the Syndicate is Lansky."
 The mob's take from the casinos were then estimated over a million dollars a year.